ixian-platform/Spixi-Mini-Apps/README.md

 ﻿# Spixi Mini Apps

 This repository contains everything you need to develop, package, and publish Mini Apps for the **Spixi** decentralized messenger.
-Whether you're building a single-user utility or a multi-user game, Spixi Mini Apps are fully client-side applications powered by HTML, CSS, and JavaScript—running securely inside Spixi via a WebView interface.
+Whether you're building a single-user utility or a multi-user game, Spixi Mini Apps are fully client-side applications powered by HTML, CSS, and JavaScript - running securely inside Spixi via a WebView interface.

 ---